Police Investigations of Sex Offenses

-If you've been contacted by police or agency personnel regarding an alleged sex crime, contact sex crimes investigation attorneys at The Meryhew Law Group today to schedule an appointment and discuss your case.
+If you've been contacted by police or agency personnel regarding an alleged sex crime, contact sex crimes investigation attorney at The Meryhew Law Group today to schedule an appointment and discuss your case.
 Do not discuss these allegations with the Police under any circumstances until you have talked with an experienced attorney.
 Also avoid confiding in a counselor, a Pastor or anyone else before you talk to an experienced sex offense defense attorney and have their advice first.
 You may be talking to someone who will have a duty to go to the Police.
 There are many ways to make things worse if you don’t start by talking to an attorney first.

 Hiring an attorney does not make you look guilty.
 Many clients feel that if they are innocent and have nothing to hide, they can handle this themselves.
 Until they find themselves in the middle of an unrecorded and hostile interrogation being conducted by two Detectives with rapid fire questions.
 Those interrogators will decide what you said and will write down what they say you said.
 Your innocence will not protect you when the people doing the interrogation believe you are guilty and are looking for ways to prove that.What to Do When the Police Want to Talk to You